-One benefit of the Canon EOS range is that you can employ lenses from various old SLR film cameras by adding an inexpensive adapter.
+One benefit of the Canon EOS and the FujiFilm ranges (as well as other brands, no doubt) is that you can employ lenses from various old SLR film cameras by adding an inexpensive adapter.
 I have several Olympus Zuiko lenses made for their OM cameras.
 These were beautifully made pieces of glass and the wide-angle lenses would be useful for meteor work if you already have them.

 Finally, it helps to have that cable release if you want to take shots continuously.
 My Canon release, pictured, is inexpensive.
 I simply set my camera’s drive mode to continuous, using the leftmost of the central ring of four buttons on the back of the camera, then push and slide forward the release button to lock it.
 Pressing and sliding back the release button ends the run of exposures.

 Even an exposure of 20 seconds, using a wide-angle lens, will reveal that the Earth is turning by recording the stars as short trails.
 If you want them to look more like points of light, then could mount your camera on an equatorial telescope mount with a motor drive, or one of the dedicated driven camera mounts such as the AstroTrac.
 Otherwise, keep the exposures to just 10 or 15 seconds long.